whereiskurt/subastion/README.md

 # Overview
 This collection of `terraform` modules provide the **"Infrastructure as Code"** for a secure blue/green infrastructure template in AWS - usually builds in under 2minutes.
 Changing a few configuration variables results in a complete AWS Virtual Private Cloud with security controls and bastion host connectivity.
-## Getting Started - tl;dr;
+## Quick Start
-- You MUST create the AWS KMS CMK manually in the AWS console.
+These steps are fully explained in the next section, but the quick start is here. :-) You MUST create the AWS KMS CMK manually in the AWS console.
 The key needs to be in the region you are building (e.g. ca-central-1)

-- To manage the AWS infrastructure using `terraform` you can either use the local machine which needs to have `terraform`, `vault`, `openssl` and `jq` installed, or run subastion inside a Docker image using `docker-compose` to create an Alpine Linux image with the binaries and subastion installed:
+To manage the AWS infrastructure using `terraform` you can either:
+- **Option A)** use the local machine which needs to have `terraform`, `vault`, `openssl` and `jq` installed, or
+- **Option B)** run subastion inside a Docker image using `docker-compose` to create an Alpine Linux image with the binaries and subastion installed:
 ### Option A: Build using local host terraform
 ```shell
   ##Get latest code